j1fig/importo/README.md

 **Notes**
 > I've noticed that the sum of `self` times doesn't fully add to the `cumulative` value of the root module.
 I don't yet know why this is the case.

+## Wishlist

+1. Move project direction to also support detection of import cycles.